How we work

 Sub-groups of ERP members steer project work, with additional input from a wide range of external stakeholders.
 Workshops and conferences are often used to gather evidence or to present and disseminate findings.
 Project outputs include published reports, submissions of evidence to consultations and high-level briefings to Government.

-The Analysis Team (which was disbanded in October 2017) carried out and coordinated the day-to-day activities of ERP including the production and, where appropriate, the commissioning and dissemination of reports and position papers.
+The Secretariat and ERP Team carries out and coordinates the day-to-day activities including the production and, where appropriate, the commissioning and dissemination of reports.
 It developed and managed wider relationships with other organisations and individuals.

 ERP seeks to influence through its members in their respective individual roles and capacities and by communicating views more widely to other stakeholders and decision makers.
 By supporting and maintaining dialogue and engagement, at the highest levels, across the public and private sector, ERP has a significant opportunity and ability to address the challenges being faced across the energy research and innovation chain.
 Its structure and capacity allows expert analysis, external stakeholder engagement and, in following up of key outputs and recommendations, ensures traction.